 How we’re building product analytics that everyone can trust, use, and afford

-At Mixpanel, we believe in builders (engineers, product managers, and designers).
+At Mixpanel, we believe in builders.
 Their most precious resource is time.
 We want to help them bring their visions to life faster by focusing on their best ideas.
-We empower everyone — from startup founders to large enterprise product teams — to do self-serve analysis and uncover which proposed projects have the most promise and which shipped changes actually worked.
+We empower everyone—from startup founders to large enterprise product teams—to do self-serve analysis and uncover which proposed projects have the most promise and which shipped changes actually worked.